Astn/aider/aider/ext/plugin-design.md

 Plugins will be activated via explicit user commands (e.g., `/plugin activate <name>` in `aider\commands.py`), mirroring the confirmation flow for adding files in `aider\io.py`.
 This design prioritizes user control and includes preliminary checks for runner availability.

 Elaboration Ideas:
 - **Command Integration**: Extend `aider\commands.py` to include health and install checks before activation.
-For example, run the runner's `health_check` command and prompt the user if issues are found (e.g., "Runner 'docker' is not installed.
-Would you like to run the install command?").
+For example, run the runner's `command_exists` and `command_install` if needed, and prompt the user if issues are found.
 - **User Experience**: Display a summary of the plugin's capabilities and any required runner setups.
 Use `aider\io.py` for confirmations, including timeouts for responsiveness.
 - **Potential Enhancement**: Integrate OS-specific logic to handle diverse environments, ensuring that health checks and installs are targeted.

 ### 2. Communication Check and Process Launch
-After activation, Aider will perform runner-specific checks (e.g., health and fetch), then attempt communication via stdIO.
+After activation, Aider will perform runner-specific checks (e.g., using `command_exists` to verify image availability and `command_install` for fetching), then attempt communication via stdIO.
 If needed, launch the process based on manifest and runner details.
 For container-based runners, include fetching images to ensure resources are available.
 Plugins are language-agnostic, with dynamic placeholder substitution allowing runner configs to reference manifest values using `jsonpath_ng` for JSON path queries.

 Elaboration Ideas:
 - **Communication Mechanism**: Use stdIO checks in `aider\run_cmd.py`.
-Before launching, execute `health_check` and `fetch_command` from the runner config.
+Before launching, execute checks based on the runner config.
 For example:
-  - Check runner health (e.g., "docker --version" should return a valid version).
-  - Fetch resources if applicable (e.g., "docker pull {image}", with `{image}` substituted from the manifest).
+  - Use `command_exists` to check if the image or resource is available (e.g., "docker image inspect {image}").
+  - If not found, run `command_install` to fetch it (e.g., "docker pull {image}").
   - On Windows, detect WSL2 for compatibility; fall back to native or error out.
   - **Dynamic Placeholder Substitution with jsonpath_ng**: When constructing commands, use the `jsonpath_ng` library to query the plugin's manifest.json.
-For instance, for a placeholder like `{plugin.container_image}`, `jsonpath_ng` parses the JSON path and retrieves the value.
+For instance, for a placeholder like `{plugin.image}`, `jsonpath_ng` parses the JSON path and retrieves the value.
 This is implemented in `aider\run_cmd.py` by loading the manifest, parsing the placeholder, and substituting it into the command template.
 Example in code:
     - Load manifest: `manifest_dict = json.loads(manifest_content)`
-    - Parse JSON path: `jsonpath_expr = jsonpath_ng.parse('container_image')`
+    - Parse JSON path: `jsonpath_expr = jsonpath_ng.parse('image')`
     - Extract value: `value = jsonpath_expr.find(manifest_dict)[0].value`
     - Substitute: `substituted_command = command_template.format(**substitution_dict)`
   - This approach ensures efficient and secure access to nested manifest fields without manual parsing.
 - **Manifest-Driven Configuration**: Each plugin's manifest includes fields like:
-  - `external_process`: Path to the executable.
+  - `name`: The name of the plugin.
+  - `command`: The command to execute (e.g., "dotnet test").
   - `runner`: "native" or "container".
   - `runner_config`: Reference to a runner in `runner-configs.json`.
-  - `container_image`: Image name for container runners.
+  - `image`: Container image name for container runners.
-  - `container_mounts`: Volume mount details.
+  - `mount`: Volume mount details, with `host_path` and `path`.
   - `auto_discovery`: Commands for capability discovery.
-  - Dynamic references in runner configs (e.g., `{plugin.container_image}`) allow for flexible command construction without duplication.
+  - Dynamic references in runner configs (e.g., `{plugin.image}`) allow for flexible command construction without duplication.
-- **Error Handling and Fallbacks**: If health checks fail, suggest running `install_command` or deactivate the plugin.
+- **Error Handling and Fallbacks**: If checks fail, suggest running the appropriate command or deactivate the plugin.
 Implement retries for fetch operations and validate all placeholders during substitution.
-Handle JSON path errors gracefully, such as logging warnings if a path is invalid.
+Handle JSON path errors gracefully.
 - **Process Management**: Use `aider\watch.py` for monitoring, ensuring processes can be stopped and resources cleaned up.

 ### 3. AI Invocation of Plugins